-Converting a joint tenancy involves preparation and service of a Notice of Severance of Joint Tenancy and then the registration of a Restriction at HM Land Registry, in accordance with section 36(2) of the Law of Property Act 1925.
+Converting a joint tenancy involves preparation and service of a Notice of Severance of Joint Tenancy and then the registration of a Restriction at HM Land Registry.
+This is in accordance with section 36(2) of the Law of Property Act 1925.
 The consent of the other joint owner is not necessary but they should countersign it as acknowledgement.

-Once severed, notice of the severance needs to be given to HM Land Registry in order that a restriction may be placed upon the title to the property to prevent sale in the event of your death.
+Once severed, notice of the severance needs to be given to HM Land Registry.
+This is to ensure that a restriction is placed upon the title to the property to prevent sale in the event of your death.